The Different Types Of Editing In Writing Process

 The Different Types of Editing

 As a writer, it’s important to understand the different types of editing that can be done on your work.
-There’s proofreading, which is focused on catching typos and grammatical errors.
-Then there’s line editing, which looks at the level of each sentence, making sure they’re clear and effective.

-And, there’s developmental editing, which is a more high-level overview that looks at things like the overall structure of your piece and whether or not you’re staying on topic.
+• Developmental editing: is a more high-level overview that looks at things like the overall structure of your piece and whether or not you’re staying on topic.
+This should be done at the beginning, to help you get a handle on the big picture.

 Each type of editing serves a different purpose, so it’s important to know when to use each one.
-Proofreading is typically done at the end of the process, after you’ve made all your major changes.

-Line editing can be done throughout the process, as needed.
-And developmental editing should be done at the beginning, to help you get a handle on the big picture.
 By understanding the different types of editing, you can make sure your writing is always as strong as it can be.

 Editing for Grammar and Punctuation

 Even if my ideas are strong, if my writing is full of errors, few people will take the time to wade through it.
-So while it may not be the most exciting part of the writing process, editing for grammar and punctuation is essential if I want to be taken seriously as a writer.
+So while it may not be the most exciting part of the writing process, editing for grammar and punctuation is essential if we want to be taken seriously as a writer.

 Editing for Style and Clarity